 While the men may be, to put it bluntly, unmotivated losers, the women are absolutely blinded to and offended by this notion.
 Let’s look at who the women are: They are free spirits.
 They are artists, musicians, concert-goers, and travelers.
 They seek adventure and mind-opening experiences.
 They are craving a home, metaphorically or otherwise.
 These women also fear failure because society tells right-brainers from an early age that our hearts’ desires won’t actually bring home the bacon.
 We’re told to pursue those dreams, sure, but as hobbies, and to find a safe career in the meantime.
 They probably don’t have a lot of sound guidance or reliable funding being thrown their way either, so college may be off the table.

-Then along comes this seemingly inspired soul.
-He gets her.
-He just wants to be positive and run with the YOLO mentality.
+Then along comes these seemingly inspired souls.
+They just wants to be positive and run with the YOLO mentality.
 Fuck society’s rules.
-He makes her want to be a better person….or so it seems.
-They laugh, they have fun, and then the reality sets in that he has a million excuses for why he is broke.
+They make these women want to be a better people….or so it seems.
+They laugh, they have fun, and then the reality sets in that these guys have a million excuses for why they’re broke.